CCI-MOC/kumo-leasing/instructions.md

     * The command should return `success` within 5-10 seconds.

-If you had already provisioned a node using bmi, and just want to reconnect your image to your node, run this script available in your path. reconnect.sh <project-name> <node-name>
+If you had already provisioned a node using bmi, and just want to re-reserve your node then do the following:

+* put the node in your project using HIL.
+`hil project_connect_node <project-name> <node-name>`

+* connect `em1` of your node to the bmi provisioning network.
+`hil node_connect_network <node-name> em1 bmi-provision-net-no-seccloud vlan/native`

+* run this script available in your path.
+ `reconnect.sh <project-name> <node-name>`

 This command will only work if you already had that node provisioned using bmi.

 5. Once you provision your node, power cycle your node using HIL and it should boot